Rebusfarm Newsticker Latest

 The basic principle of 3D printing is simple: a computer-aided design (CAD) file is used to guide the printer to build up an object layer by layer.
 The material used in 3D printing can vary, with common choices including plastics, metals, and even food.
 The material is typically melted or softened and extruded through a small nozzle, which deposits the material in precise locations according to the design file.

-Types of 3D Printing
+3D Printing Types

 There are many different technologies for 3D printing, including fused deposition modeling (FDM), stereolithography (SLA), and selective laser sintering (SLS).
 Each of these technologies uses different methods to create objects, but the end result is the same: a three-dimensional object that can be used for a variety of purposes.